brunohml/BSE_BrainHack/README.md

 Although we can visualize different clusters of sleep stages based on the metadata, it would be interesting to build a classifier that categorizes brain state embeddings into sleep stages, and then compare these embedding-based categorizations to the metadata.
 This could be a supervised classifier that uses the metadata as labels, or an unsupervised classifier that is later compared to the metadata.
 Open questions include how well the classifier can perform and how the performance varies across embedding dimensions (for example, trying to classify embeddings following PaCMAP projection to 2 dimensions versus 10 dimensions).

 2. Feature analysis:
 The embeddings are defined by dimensions that are highly abstracted from the original SEEG data.
 However, it would be interesting to investigate whether a given sleep stage is particularly associated with a given set of dimensions.
 In other words, does our model capture unique features about a sleep stage through a specific set of dimensions, and can we identify these dimensions?
-We could then track this back to our original raw SEEG data to identify those features, though that would be require a more involved project.
+We could then track this back to our original raw SEEG data to identify those features, though that would require a more involved project.
 We are open to suggestions on how this could be done!
-One way could be to read out the dimensions that are heavily weighted by a classifier as described above, another interesting approach would be to use recently-published Structure Index (https://github.com/PridaLab/structure_index).
+One way could be to read out the dimensions that are heavily weighted by a classifier as described above, another interesting approach could be to use recently-published Structure Index (https://github.com/PridaLab/structure_index).
 Any insights are appreciated!

 3. Alternative manifold learning approaches and hyperparameter optimization:
 We have been using PaCMAP, but would be open to suggestions about better-suited manifold learning techniques or ways to get the most out of PaCMAP.